 Once your baby is crawling and walking, you will want to cover the corners of the entertainment center.
 These “sharp” edges are easy to fall into, especially for a wobbly baby, and can cause a bump, bruise or scrape.

-The Hamptons Baby Caring Corner Guards are made from a flexible clear ball-shape that will snug up those sharp points, keeping your toddler safe to play.
+The Hamptons Baby Foam Corner Protectors are made from a flexible foam that will snug up to those sharp points on the edges of your furniture, keeping your toddler safe to play.

 Clean Up the Cords